5 Strategies to Motivate and Empower Remote Workers

-But how do you keep those remote workers engaged, motivated, and empowered?
 When you don’t have much face-to-face time with an employee, traditional management practices can be difficult, if not impossible, to implement.
 Workers may also begin to feel isolated, focusing only on just a small part of a task instead of how their efforts contribute to a greater goal.
+This can be especially difficult when remote work is the only way to work.

 One thing you can do is create teams.
 When your remote workers know that they are expected to communicate and interact with their coworkers, they can feel just as engaged as in-office staff members.
 “I may be working remotely, but that doesn’t mean I’m living on a desert island,” says content strategist Chris King.
 “I’m in constant touch with the office using some technological platform or another.